 Every important heading should have a direct answer underneath it.
 Keep intros short, use descriptive headings and break up dense text.
 If an LLM has to guess where the useful part begins, your odds of inclusion go down.

-Freshness also matters.
+Freshness matters too.
 According to Seer Interactive research cited by Semrush, approximately 90% of pages crawled by AI bots were published within the past three years.
-Keeping content current improves crawl priority.
+That’s why keeping content current’ll improve your crawl priority.

 3. Add proof and source support